 11. What Should I Do If My Nest Thermostat Isn't Compatible?

-Nest thermostats are compatible with most HVAC systems.
-Google, Nest's manufacturer, offers a compatibility tool that presents a few questions related to your location and current setup to learn which Nest model would be compatible with your system.
+A Nest Thermostat is compatible with most HVAC systems.
+The maker of Nest, Google, features a compatibility checking tool that presents a few questions related to your location and current setup to determine which Nest model works with your system.

-If you have a Nest and believe it’s not compatible with your system, you should get in touch with local pros for smart thermostat installation in [siteinfo field="msa"].
-Experienced technicians evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.
+If you have a Nest and believe it’s not compatible with your system, you should get in touch with local pros for smart thermostat installation in Buellton.
+Experienced technicians evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

 12. How Do I Manually Control My Nest Thermostat?

-Nest Thermostats are packed with features designed to improve comfort while keeping costs low.
-However, you have the ability to turn off the smart features if you prefer to control your Nest like it's a normal thermostat.
+Nest Thermostats are loaded with innovative features designed to improve comfort while keeping costs low.
+However, there is a way to turn off the smart features if you prefer manual controls similar to normal thermostats.

-Take into account, by doing this you're eliminating your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.
+Take into account, by doing this you are turning off all of your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.

 • Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.